ros-industrial/ros2_i_training/workshop/readme.md

 ````

 ### To add new content
-Place the content source in the following folders
+Place the content source in the following folders in the appropriate session.
 -  `_source`: Markup (.md) files
 - `_static`: Images and other resource files

 Add the workshop's heading and filepath relative to `~/ros2_i_training/workshop/source/_source` to `index.rst`.
 To build the html:
  ````bash